Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/monstrosity/displacer-beast.md

 NoteIcon: monster
 BestiaryType: monstrosity
 SourceType: Bestiary
-BookSource: Monster Manual p.
-81, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Keys from the Golden Vault
+BookSource: "Monster Manual p.
+81, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Keys from the Golden Vault"
 ---
 # [Displacer Beast](2-Mechanics/CLI/bestiary/monstrosity/displacer-beast.md)
 *Source: Monster Manual p.
 81, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Keys from the Golden Vault*